ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/03-build-model/assignment.md

   ```
   attributes.com.example.classification
   ```
 4. We now need to tell the model what specific attributes might be useful to predict a pattern of fraudulent activity.
-First, uncheck all existing `Included Fields` by clicking the checkbox in the upper-left corner
+First, uncheck all existing `Included Fields` by clicking the checkbox in the upper-left corner twice (first to select all field, second to select no fields)
 5. Now let's look specifically at those attributes we manually added to the span.
 In `Included Fields` > `Search` enter
   ```
   attributes.com.example